psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 admin@raspberrypi:~/ntpsec $
 ```

-In the first example, the Raspberry Pi synchronizes its clock with a public NTPsec time server using a classical unsecured NTP connection.
+In the first example (Example 1) the Raspberry Pi synchronizes its clock with a public NTPsec time server using a classical unsecured NTP connection.
+Which is the same as (Example #0).

 In the second example, the client communicates with the same time server via an NTS-secured NTP connection.
 The initial channel to the NTS-KE server uses the default port 123 TCP (currently implementation-specific).
 Since the NTPsec time server uses certificates issued by Let’s Encrypt, we do not need to set any additional parameters.
 To check the certificates, the client uses the local root CA pool (`/etc/ssl/certs/ca-certificates.crt`), which also allows the verification of certificates issued by Let’s Encrypt.